libavg/libavg/sphinxdoc/nodes.rst

     .. autoclass:: DivNode

         A div node is a node that groups other nodes logically and visually.
-        Its positino is used as point of origin for the coordinates of its child nodes.
+        Its position is used as point of origin for the coordinates of its child nodes.
 Its extents can be used to clip the children if crop is set to :keyword:`True`.
 Its opacity is used as base opacity for the child nodes' opacities.
 The children of a div node are drawn in the order they are found